julian-8897/Conv-VAE-PyTorch/README.md

 </p>

-## Description of Project

-Vanilla Variational Autoencoder (VAE) implemented in PyTorch using convolutional/transposed convolutional layers as the encoder/decoder architecture.
+## Implementation Details

+A PyTorch implementation of the standard Variational Autoencoder (VAE).
+The amortized inference model (encoder) is parameterized by a convolutional network, while the generative model (decoder) is parameterized by a transposed convolutional network.
+The choice of the approximate posterior is the usual multivariate Gaussian distribution with diagonal covariance.

-The model was trained on the CelebA dataset, which can be downloaded as a zip file from https://s3-us-west-1.amazonaws.com/udacity-dlnfd/datasets/celeba.zip.
+This implementation supports model training on the [CelebA dataset](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).
+For ease of access, the zip file which contains the dataset can be downloaded from: https://s3-us-west-1.amazonaws.com/udacity-dlnfd/datasets/celeba.zip.

+The VAE model was evaluated on several downstream tasks, such as image reconstruction and image generation.
+Some sample results can be found in the [Results](https://github.com/julian-8897/Vanilla-VAE-PyTorch/blob/master/README.md#--Results) section.

 ## Requirements